Agenda

 Amid escalating climate and biodiversity crises, it is increasingly recognised that individual citizens need not only an understanding of environmental issues, but also opportunities to actively engage with solutions.
 This engagement can be framed as a form of environmental or marine citizenship, which links personal responsibility to collective action.
 Research suggests that fostering meaningful connections between individuals and their local environment can help cultivate a sense of global responsibility that is locally expressed and realised.
 In this context, citizenship becomes a vital bridge between individual behavioural change and broader environmental outcomes.
 The use of creative methods and digital technologies can be particularly valuable in coastal and marine contexts.
 By fostering marine stewardship, influencing policy and management, building community capacity for addressing environmental concerns, it can create a broader impact on marine conservation.
 Creative and innovative approaches to engage with the sea and the marine environment can provide tools and resources for individuals to become active stewards of marine environments and play a significant role in fostering conservation efforts

-The roundtable will explore how we can engage people with the sea to foster marine citizenship.
-We will hear from a range of different organisations and projects that have developed innovative and creative ways to engage and connect people and communities with the sea.
-They will share and exchange best practice for using creative and innovative ways, including digital engagement as a pathway to marine citizenship.
-We will explore what works, the impact it makes and the role of stakeholders.
+The roundtable explored how we can engage people with the sea to foster marine citizenship.
+We heard from a range of different organisations and projects that have developed innovative and creative ways to engage and connect people and communities with the sea.
+They shared and exchanged best practice for using creative and innovative ways, including digital engagement as a pathway to marine citizenship.
+We explored what works, the impact it makes and the role of stakeholders.
 The outcome of the roundtable will give insight into how to foster marine citizenship through exploring creative and innovative approaches.
-Speakers will include representatives of large organisations with innovative engagement programmes, international community led projects, university academics, city councils and creative industries organisations.
-They will bring a range of perspectives as well as examples of best practice.
+Speakers included representatives of large organisations with innovative engagement programmes, international community led projects, university academics, city councils and creative industries organisations.
+They brought a range of perspectives as well as examples of best practice.

 AGENDA